hi-chi/pipic/docs/guides/TUTORIAL.md

                       data_double=pipic.addressof(xpx_dist))
     plot0.set_data(xpx_dist)
 ```
 The state of electromagnetic field can be retrieved by making a loop over all grid nodes using previously mentioned function `field_loop()`.
 However, to make a loop through a subset of locations one can use a different function `custom_field_loop()` that offers a possibility to define an arbitrary set of points for the field interpolation.
-To do so one needs to introduce two callback functions: the first function defines the location for a give element of subset `it[0]` and the second function defines how the electromagnetic field at this locations contribute to the output.
-The addresses of these functions are passed to the container together with the size of subset `number_of_iterations`, i.e. `it[0]` will be varied from `0` to `number_of_iterations - 1`.
+To do so one needs to introduce two callback functions: the first function defines the location for a give element of subset `it[0]` and the second function defines how the selected field at this location contributes to the output.
+The addresses of these functions are passed to the container together with the field selector and size of subset `number_of_iterations`, i.e. `it[0]` will be varied from `0` to `number_of_iterations - 1`.
 In the following example we apply the routine to fetch $E_x$ as a function of $x$ at 32 locations:
 ```
 Ex = np.zeros((32,), dtype=np.double)